-4If you leave before completing the MEng Electronic and Information Engineering programme, you may be offered the following exit awards at the discretion of the Board of Examiners provided that you have met the minimum ECTS requirements for that award in line with College Regulations: Certificate of Higher Education in Electronic and Information Engineering (45 ECTS at level 4, 60 ECTS total), Diploma of Higher Education in Electronic and Information Engineering (45 ECTS at level 5, 120 ECTS total) and Ordinary Bachelor's Degree in Electronic and Information Engineering (30 ECTS at level 6, 150 ECTS total).
+If you leave before completing the MEng Electronic and Information Engineering programme, you may be offered the following exit awards at the discretion of the Board of Examiners provided that you have met the minimum ECTS requirements for that award in line with College Regulations: Certificate of Higher Education in Electronic and Information Engineering (45 ECTS at level 4, 60 ECTS total), Diploma of Higher Education in Electronic and Information Engineering (45 ECTS at level 5, 120 ECTS total) and Ordinary Bachelor's Degree in Electronic and Information Engineering (Pass) (30 ECTS at level 6, 150 ECTS total).
 These exit awards are not accredited.

-Ownership Awarding Institution Imperial College London Faculty Faculty of Engineering Teaching Institution Imperial College London Department Electrical and Electronic Engineering Associateship City and Guilds of London Institute (ACGI) Main Location(s) of Study South Kensington External Reference Relevant QAA Benchmark St external reference points atement(s) and/or other Master's award in Electron Engineering nic and Information FHEQ Level Level 7 EHEA Level 2 nd Cycle External Accreditor(s) (if ap External Accreditor(s) (if applicable)
+Ownership Awarding Institution Imperial College London Faculty Faculty of Engineeri Teaching Institution Imperial College London Department Electrical and Electronic Engineering Associateship City and Guilds of London Institute (ACGI) Main Location(s) of Study South Kensington External Reference Relevant QAA Benchmark St external reference points atement(s) and/or other Master's award in Electronic and Information Engineering FHEQ Level Level 7 EHEA Level 2 nd Cycle External Accreditor(s) (if ap oplicable) External Accreditor 1: Institution of Engineering and Technology Accreditation received: 2018 Accreditation renewal: 2025 Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A